pooltogether/oz-console/README.md

   interfaces: An Ethers interface for each artifact discovered
   contracts: An Ethers contract for each *deployed* artifact.
 Includes ProxyAdmin.
   provider: an ethers provider
+  signer: a signer for the configured OZ 'from' address
   ethers: the ethers lib

 Options: